yusufyasar13/word-finder/README.md

 ## Installation and Running

-    1) Copy the source code of this project to a local directory.

-    2) If you have Python installed, open a terminal and navigate to the project directory.
+    1) Install Python 3.x on your system.

+    2) Clone this repository.

+    3) Navigate to the repository's directory using the terminal.

-    3) In the terminal, use the command to start the game
+    4) Run the following command to start the game:

 ```bash
 python word_finder.py
 ```